davidjguru/davidjguru.github.io/_posts/2021-06-28-php-coding-reverse-geocoding-for-taxonomy-terms.md

 ### Nominatim

+Nominatim is an API used to search OSM data by name and address in order to doing Geocoding and Reverse Geocoding.
+[OSM is "Open Street Map"](https://www.openstreetmap.org), a collaborative project creating a big, free and editable map of the world.
 [Maria Arias de Reyna](https://www.linkedin.com/in/delawen/), [@delawen](https://twitter.com/delawen) and [Juan Luis Rodríguez](https://www.linkedin.com/in/juanluisrp/), [@juanluisrp](https://twitter.com/juanluisrp) guided me in this way.
 They are the greatest [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) experts I ever know and they were very helpful here, givin' me some ideas and links to resources.
 Kudos.
 Specifically, @delawen told me about Nominatim, a heavy-weight solution for Geocoding Operations and I began to play with it.
 What is 'Nominatim'?
 First Bus Stop:

 > "Nominatim is the geocoding software that powers the official OSM site www.openstreetmap.org.
 It serves 30 million queries per day on a single server."